dallonasnes/friendrcoin/README.md

 -- Owned by Kelly
 1. Shill coin in DAOs

-#### Web App middleware P0 for launch (target Dec 22)
--- Owned by Dallon
-1. Hook up calls to all BE APIs

-#### Web App Core flow (target Dec 23)
--- Owned by Dallon/Sushant :)
-1. Basic functionality for connecting wallet or using burner wallet
-2. Creating / editing profile
-3. Viewing queue + swiping
-4. Messaging
-5. Voting on public messages

 #### Web App UI (target Dec 23)
 -- Owned by Kelly